anushkagupta65/MapGo/README.md

 ## 📌 Summary

-This project is the implementation of the **Flutter Google Maps Assessment**, which includes:
+This project is the implementation of the **Google Maps**, which includes:

 - Displaying Google Map centered on the user’s current location
 - Handling location permissions